DoSomething/dosomething-metabase/README.md

+# DoSomething-Metabase

 Basic config for self-hosted metabase with docker / docker compose.
+Added support for DuckDB.

 # Usage